cargomail-org/grip/README.md

 ## Assertions

 Assertions are statements from a token producer to a token consumer that contain information about the principal.
-In the Identity Propagation scenario, the resource server uses the information in the assertion to identify the client and user and make authorization decisions about their access to resources controlled by that resource server.
+In the Identity Propagation scenario, the resource server uses the information in the assertion to identify the client and user, and make authorization decisions about their access to resources controlled by that resource server.

+## Public Clients and Certificate-Bound Tokens

+Certificate-bound access tokens can be used to identify public clients (those without authentication credentials) as stated in  [section 4](https://www.rfc-editor.org/rfc/rfc8705#section-4) of the [RFC8705](https://www.rfc-editor.org/rfc/rfc8705) specification.

 ## 2-Legged OAuth 2.0 Flow